nisser/f1-dashboard/README.md

 - Live constructor standings
 - Responsive and modern UI
 - Map that shows the track location in the world
-- Buttons for each race that open the track location in Google Earth
 - Theme switcher with team colors

 ## Data Source